Electric Bike Classes Explained: What are Class 1, 2, 3 E-Bikes

 In addition, all e-bikes in this category are required to feature a speedometer in accordance with the guidelines.

 Originally, class 3 bikes didn’t have a throttle.
-Nowadays, these e-bikes come in both, with or without throttle assistance.
+Nowadays, some class 3 e-bikes come with throttle assistance, while some models come without throttle.

 If the class 3 e-bike also has a throttle, the throttle assistance can only speed up the bike up to 20 mph.